github twitter linkedin instagram email

 This highlights an important first lesson in responding to emergencies: whatever you do, don’t become part of the emergency yourself!
 Especially in non-life threatening situations like this, it’s better to make yourself useful by getting additional equipment or fetching trained responders.

 Enter me: I’ve driven this road a half dozen times, in different seasons.
 I knew the capabilities of my vehicle and my driving.
 I’ve spent some amount of time reading TacomaWorld posts on recovery, and have done some lightweight recovery in the past, but I’ve never encountered someone fully blocking my path.
+Knowledge: check.

 Equipment wise I was in a Tacoma Off Road with all terrain tires, carrying recovery ramps and a shovel.
 And a Christmas tree.